 There are no coastal watches or warnings in effect.

-depression is moving toward the north-northeast near 24 mph (39
+The depression is moving toward the north-northwest near 13 mph

-speed is expected during the next couple of days.
-On the forecast
+expected during the next few days.
+On the forecast track, the

-decreased to near 35 mph (55 km/h) with higher gusts.
-Little change
+Maximum sustained winds are near 30 mph (45 km/h) with higher gusts.

 HAZARDS AFFECTING LAND

-RAINFALL: Nate is expected to produce the following rain
+RAINFALL: Alberto is expected to produce 2 to 6 inches of rain from

-SURF: Swells generated by Nate will affect land areas around the
+SURF: Swells generated by Alberto will continue to affect the

-to cause life-threatening surf and rip current conditions.
-Please
+cause life-threatening surf and rip current conditions.
+For more

 This is the last public advisory issued by the National Hurricane